President of the International Institute for Animal Assisted Play Therapy, child/family psychologist, play therapist, and author

 The internet is crawling with expensive, gimmicky options: Obstacle courses, paintball outings, inspirational speakers, meditation circles ...

-How about some down-to-earth team productivity building you can do right in the real-life context of your workplace, focused on your association's specific goals?
+How about some down-to-earth resilience training you can do right in the real-life context of your animal hospital or organization, focused on your specific goals?

 Not actually sing, of course.
 But fire on all cylinders, win the blue ribbon, be the best they can be--you choose the cliche.
 Scratch that: Let's just focus on your goals for your team.
 Tell me your goals, and I'll customize my interactive training programs to help you reach them.